 Samantha has been riding and competing for over 20 years.
 She has competed and is knowledgeable in Western, Ranch, Reining, English, Showmanship and Horsemanship.
 Samantha works full-time training horses and teaching riding lessons.
 Her passion for riding and competing is what drives her to work hard and push her clients to have a winning attitude.

-Olivia trains horses, teaches beginner and beginner/intermediate classes and is a Summer and Winter Camp counselor.
+Olivia teaches lessons and is a Summer and Winter Camp counselor.
 Olivia has been riding at Nova for 12 years and has been on the Nova show team for 8 years.
 When not competing with her beloved horse Cappy, Olivia can be found assisting and cheering on fellow Nova riders at on and off-property horse shows.
 She is always happy to share all that she has learned with others.
 Olivia graduated Magna Cum Laude from Lincoln-Way East High School where she was a member of the NHS, Mu Alpha Theta, Pi Sigma Pi, French NHS and Science NHS.
 Olivia now attends University of Findlay where she studies Pharmacy while simultaneously getting an associates in Western Equestrian Studies as well as riding on the school's Western Equestrian Team.